Costs at a Glance

 All charges are applied to accounts at enrollment.
 Payment is due when classes begin for that student in any semester.
 While there is a four-week period before accounts are considered past due, payment is due on the first day classes begin for a student.

 Students wishing to delay payment based on an employer reimbursement financial arrangement must first submit the Employer Reimbursement Form.
-Failure to complete the Employer Reimbursement Form by the first day of classes will result in your account being considered delinquent and therefore subjected to finance charges and possible withdrawal from classes.
+Failure to complete the Employer Reimbursement Form by the first day of classes will result in your account being considered delinquent and subject to finance charges and possible withdrawal from classes.